iron-claw-972/ScoutX-2025/README.md

 firebase init
 ```
 - Select **Hosting**.
-- Choose an existing Firebase project or create a new one.
+- Choose your existing Firebase project.
 - Set `build` as the public directory.
 - Configure as a single-page app (`Yes` for "rewrite all URLs to /index.html").
 - Skip automatic builds if prompted.